Sourabh-km13/Flight-booking-Service/README.md

 {
   "bookingId": 45,
   "userId": 3,
-  "totalCost": 8000
+  "totalCost": 8000,
+  "userEmail": "traveler@example.com"
 }
 ```

-On success the booking becomes `booked` and a mail message is published to RabbitMQ.
+On success the booking becomes `booked` and, when `userEmail` is provided, a mail message is published to RabbitMQ.
 Read APIs return the booking plus an embedded `flight` object from Flight Service (or `flight: null` if that fetch fails).

 ---